What is Pregnancy Test Sensitivity?

 Taking a step back, the sensitivity of a test is a test’s ability to correctly give a positive result.
 So, the more sensitive the test, the fewer false negative results (e.g. a result that shows up as negative when in fact the person is pregnant).

 In the world of pregnancy tests, the sensitivity of a test is the lowest amount of hCG (pregnancy hormone) in the urine that can be detected by that test.
 Since hCG levels start off low and get higher as the pregnancy progresses, a higher sensitivity test means you can test sooner when levels of hCG are lower.

-Since hCG levels start off low and get higher as the pregnancy progresses, a higher sensitivity test means you can test sooner when levels of hCG are lower.
+Since hCG hormone levels start off low and get higher as the pregnancy progresses, a higher sensitivity test means you can test sooner when levels of hCG are lower.

 The Natalist At-home Pregnancy Test is highly sensitive and can detect pregnancy early.
 Whereas other tests have a sensitivity of 20 mIU/mL (meaning there needs to be at least 20 mIU/mL of hCG in the urine), our test has a sensitivity level of 10 mIU/mL and can detect the hCG hormone up to five days before your expected period.

 What Factors Influence Sensitivity of Home Pregnancy Tests?

 Now that we've discusses the benefits and significance of highly sensitive tests, let's look at what can influence sensitivity in home pregnancy tests.

 - Time of Testing: Pregnancy test sensitivity is closely linked to the timing of the test.
 Taking a test too early, even with a highly sensitive test, can lead to a false negative result.
 It's often recommended to wait until the first day of your missed period or a few days thereafter for better accuracy.

 - Quality of Test: Not all pregnancy tests are created equal.
 Some brands invest more in research and development to create tests with higher sensitivity and better accuracy.